 Most families own a box or a scrapbook full of tokens and mementoes of their lives.
 Every object unlocks an attic in the mind, a storehouse of reminiscence.
 Nostalgia Central is a scrapbook providing a trip from the Rockin’ Fifties via the Swinging Sixties, Mirror-balled Seventies and Day-Glo Eighties, to the Grunge-filled BritPop Nineties.

 Nostalgia Central is full of photographs and images, incidents and anecdotes, facts and figures, which will strike a light in the memory of anyone who lived through these decades, evoking all kinds of half-forgotten experiences and memories.

 And for those born later, we answer the question “what was it like?”.
 For this generation, this website is a travel guide to the past.
 A ticket to the time machine.

 Did television really stop broadcasting during the day?
 Did men actually sit on the beach in a suit and tie?
 Was there truly a time when the motorways were as empty as the open seas?

 The past, it has been said, is another country.
-If so, it is a place in which all of us have travelled.
+If so, it is a place in which all of us have traveled.
 We remember its customs.
-We recognise its highways.
+We recognize its highways.
 We all know people there.
 If the past is another country, then each of us is a passport-carrying citizen of that land.

-Nostalgia Central does not say everything there is to say about the 1950s, 1960s, 1970s, 1980s and 1990s, but it touches on everything significant – that is if you believe that the joy of a new Batman episode or the feel of a Raleigh Chopper are at least as important as the annual rate of inflation or the winning majority at an election . . .
+Nostalgia Central does not say everything there is to say about the last five decades of the 20th Century, but it touches on everything significant – that is if you believe that the joy of a new Batman episode or the feel of a Raleigh Chopper are at least as important as the annual rate of inflation or the winning majority at an election . . .